JoshuaMichaelHall-Tech/ruby-pomodoro-cli/readme.md

 ### Tmux Integration

-Add this to your `.tmux.conf` to show your current Pomodoro status in the tmux status bar:
+Add this to your `.tmux.conf` to show your current Pomodoro status in the tmux status bar if you used manual install (install.sh adds this automatically!):

 ```
 # Pomodoro status in tmux